-Years ago, when I was camping alone in a big forest in Sweden to photograph Black grouse, I woke up by some deep whoo’s in the middle of the night.
-I had never seen a Great grey owl in the wild before, but knowing there was one calling not far from my tent, made me shiver.
-These are the kind of moments in nature you never tend to forget.
-Very happily I fell back a sleep after a while, and tried to find the owl in the morning, without any success.
-It would take me until last week to finally see them, when I travelled to northern Finland after I heard there were a lot of sightings of owls coming out of the forests and hunting on the open grounds.
+Years ago, when I was camping alone in a big forest in Sweden to photograph black grouses, some deep whooo’s woke me up in the middle of the night.
+I had never seen great grey owls in the wild before, but knowing there was one not far from my tent made me shiver.
+These are the moments in nature you never forget.
+I happily fell back asleep and tried to find the owl in the morning, but without any success.
+It would take me until last week to finally see this bird, when I travelled to northern Finland.
+I had heard there were a lot of sightings of great grey owls flying out of the forests and hunting on the open fields.

-The news was already out since weeks, even in the local newspapers, but I couldn’t leave, because I had some other trips planned earlier.
-Last year I tried to find Great grey owls, but didn’t succeed.
-Now I knew this was the unique chance I didn’t want to miss.
-My friend Ben joined me, and with little expectations we travelled to Rovaniemi, where our guide would help us to find the birds.
-There were a lot of owl sightings all over Finland and Sweden, but we knew the higher up north, the more snow we would get, which makes the pictures that more ‘nordic’.
-Behaviour of the owls differs a lot individually, some flying away at big distance, and some taking no notice of you at all (really ignoring you…amazing).
-Populations of voles in the fields were still very good, and we witnessed quite a massacre because of the hungry but skillful owls!
+The news had been out for weeks, even in the local newspapers.
+But I couldn’t leave so soon because I had some other trips planned.
+Still, this was an opportunity that I didn’t want to miss.
+My friend Ben joined me, and with little expectations, we travelled to Rovaniemi, where our guide would help us to find the birds.
+There were a lot of owl sightings all over Finland and Sweden.
+But we went up north, hoping for more snow to make some stunning ‘nordic’ pictures.
+Individual owl behaviour can differ a lot.
+Some fly away at a big distance, and some take no notice of you at all.
+Really, just ignoring you.
+Amazing!
+The populations of voles in the fields were very good.
+So we got to witness quite a massacre, caused by the hungry and skillful owls!

-Weather had been changing quite dramatically last week, and after a warm time with even some rain, it started to cool down again.
-Temperatures in the morning went well below -20°C and that was quite a change with the temperatures I experienced the week before, in Portugal… Because of the cold temperatures the owls had changed their behaviour a bit, so we had to find out how they were hunting now, and where other owls could be found.
-But our Finnature guide, Antti Vierimaa gave us a lot of hope, and was a great help with finding ànd photographing the birds.
-Really great to see motivated people like Antti, gives you a lot of good spirit!
-Even when it’s -20°C and snow is more than one meter deep 😉 I think we can even now correctly pronounce Lapinpöllö, the Finnish word for Great grey owl… What a language!
+The weather had changed quite dramatically over the past week, and after a warm and even rainy time, it started to cool down again.
+Temperatures dropped well below -20°C in the morning, which was quite a change from the temperatures I experienced the week before in Portugal.
+The cold changed the behaviour of the owls, so we had to find out where and how they were hunting now.
+But our Finnature guide was of great help.
+So wonderful to have motivated people like Antti around to keep up the spirit.
+Especially when it’s -20°C and the snow is more than one meter deep.
+We even learned to pronounce Lapinpöllö correctly, the Finnish word for great grey owl.
+What a language!

-All pictures are taken within four days in the Ounasjoki valley close to Rovaniemi, with Nikon D4, D3x, D3s, D300s combined with 600mm F4 VR, 70-200mm VRII, 200-400mm VRI, and converters 1.4x and 2x.
-This was only possible with the great help of Antti, so thanks Antti!
+All pictures are taken within four days in the Ounasjoki Valley close to Rovaniemi.
+I made them with Nikon D4, D3x, D3s, D300s combined with 600mm F4 VR, 70-200mm VRII, 200-400mm VRI.
+We used converters 1.4x and 2x.
+This was only possible with the great help of Antti.
+So thank you so much, Antti!